aaroncampbell/efficient-related-posts/readme.txt

 Posts are considered related based on tags.
 This may be extended in the future, but I wanted to keep the queries as clean as possible.

+== Upgrade Notice ==

+= 0.3.7 =
+Adds support for post images
+Fixes notices that are thrown during activation and when processing all posts Uses the new WordPress function for escaping data

 == Changelog ==

+= 0.3.7 =
+* Fix notices that are thrown for undefined index
+* Add a new 'post_image' element to each related post if you is specified
+* Use newer esc_* functionsUpdate to the newest version of the Xavisys WordPress Plugin Framework
+* Upgrade Xavisys Plugin Framework

 = 0.3.6 =
 * Update to the newest version of the Xavisys WordPress Plugin Framework